paul-ollis/vim-vpe/README.rst

 :status:
-    It must considere alpha, but I am personally using VPE to configure nearly all of my Vim environment.
+    It must considered alpha, but I am personally using VPE to configure nearly all of my Vim environment and for some quite complex plug-ins.

 Introduction